kubermates-org/kubermates.github.io/content/docs/2025-04-30-kubernetes-v1-33-storage-capacity-scoring-of-nodes-for-dynamic-provisioning-alph.md

 external_url: https://kubernetes.io/blog/2025/04/30/kubernetes-v1-33-storage-capacity-scoring-feature/
 post_kind: link
 draft: false
-tldr: 'Kubernetes v1.
-33: Storage Capacity Scoring of Nodes for Dynamic Provisioning (alpha) About this feature How to use Enabling the feature Configuration changes Further reading Additional note: Relationship with VolumeCapacityPriority Kubernetes v1.'
+tldr: 'Kubernetes v1.33: Storage Capacity Scoring of Nodes for Dynamic Provisioning (alpha) About this feature How to use Enabling the feature Configuration changes Further reading Additional note: Relationship with VolumeCapacityPriority Kubernetes v1.33 introduces a new alpha feature called StorageCapacityScoring.
+This feature adds a scoring method for pod scheduling with the topology-aware volume provisioning.'
-summary: 'Kubernetes v1.
-33: Storage Capacity Scoring of Nodes for Dynamic Provisioning (alpha) About this feature How to use Enabling the feature Configuration changes Further reading Additional note: Relationship with VolumeCapacityPriority Kubernetes v1.
-33 introduces a new alpha feature called StorageCapacityScoring.
+summary: 'Kubernetes v1.33: Storage Capacity Scoring of Nodes for Dynamic Provisioning (alpha) About this feature How to use Enabling the feature Configuration changes Further reading Additional note: Relationship with VolumeCapacityPriority Kubernetes v1.33 introduces a new alpha feature called StorageCapacityScoring.
 This feature adds a scoring method for pod scheduling with the topology-aware volume provisioning.
   This feature eases to schedule pods on nodes with either the most or least available storage capacity.
 StorageCapacityScoring This feature extends the kube-scheduler''s